antonmry/LocalFirstPacer/README.md

   independent duration and BPM targets, letting you model rest/run splits inside a single stage.

+## Deployment

+- Enable GitHub Pages via *Settings → Pages* and choose **GitHub Actions** as the source.
+- The workflow in `.github/workflows/deploy.yml` publishes the root directory to Pages on every push to `main` or via manual `workflow_dispatch`.
+- The deployed site is available through the `github-pages` environment once the action completes.
+Monitor the workflow run for build logs and the final URL.

 ## Development Tips

 - Test PWA install flows via Chrome DevTools → Application → Manifest, or force